 8-ounces semi–sweet or bittersweet chocolate, finely chopped (We used Scharffenberger)

 3 tablespoons vegetable oil

-1 tablespoon cocoa powder (We used Hersheys)
+1 tablespoon cocoa (We used Hersheys)

 1 teaspoon vanilla extract